zesinger/libserum/Minimal-code-example.md

-To use the library, here are some basic lines in plain C code for Windows:
+To use the library, here are some basic lines in plain C code (only the 3/ and all the `FreeLibrary(hSerumDLL);` should be Windows specific):

 1/ Includes: